Is social media evidence too much for criminal investigators to handle?

 - A federal law enforcement officer was charged with drug and weapons trafficking and money laundering as part of an undercover investigation in which photos of the suspect posing with the weapons were posted to social media.

 As the number of individuals using social media continues to increase, and the volume of digital evidence contained on social media platforms and in social media accounts grows, the challenge for law enforcement becomes how to efficiently collect, process, and analyze the evidence in an effective and timely manner.
-The solution to this challenge is the acquisition and deployment of state-of-the-art software tools that enable rapid evidence collection, processing, and analysis, irrespective of the manner used to acquire the information; e.g., through open source collections, subpoena, or search warrant.
+The solution to this challenge is the acquisition and deployment of state-of-the-art software tools that enable rapid evidence collection, processing, and analysis, irrespective of the manner used to acquire the information; e.g., through open source collections, subpoenas, or search warrants.

 With these tools, investigators can fully exploit: